7. Assets

 }

-Models support the following REST API endpoints.
+Models support the following unique REST API endpoints.
 Note that all {dir} parameters accept both the unique ID of the directory, as well as the URL encoded FullPathName of the directory.
-Only models owned by the user or affiliated organizations can be accessed,

 Model Evaluations